Private, In-Home Tutoring in Tinton Falls, New Jersey

-Tinton Falls District Curriculum Used in Our In-Home Tutoring Programs
+Tinton Falls District and Curriculum

 The students of Tinton Falls are served by three local school districts.
 Students in kindergarten through the eighth grade attend the Tinton Falls School District.
 There are three schools in the Tinton Falls district, with an enrollment of approximately 1,500 students.
 Once students are of high school age they can attend Monmouth Regional High School, which is also its own district, or they can apply to attend one of the magnet schools in the Monmouth County Vocational School District.
 The three districts work together to ensure that students achieve at all grade levels, with curricula aligned such that eighth graders have the skills and knowledge they need to be successful regardless of which high school they attend.